Guide: deny-others rules

 - Packet from

-This trace tells you that VLAN_INBOUND_ACL
+This trace tells you that VLAN_INBOUND_ACL on dist-switch-1 needs to be tightened.

 Understanding policy_logs